BlockchainCommons/Gordian/Envelope/Use-Cases/Healthcare.md

 ```
 [see the mermaid diagram](Healthcare-mermaid-1a.md)

-(Obviously, the actual ToneZone tracker will have _lots_ more data
-both total and for each day.
-This is just a cut-down example intended
-to show some of the functionality possible.)
+This data structure includes not just device data from the tone zone,
+but also personal account information that Nadia has entered, to help
+provide context for her wearable data.

-Data is divided out among several categories and also for individual
+Device data is divided out among several categories and also for
-days.
-This will make it easy for Nadia in the future to differentiate
+individual days.
+This will make it easy for Nadia in the future to
-highly personal data (such as `gpsInfoFor`) and more general data
+differentiate highly personal data (such as `gpsInfoFor` and
+unfortunately `tempInfoFor`) and more general data (such as
-(such as `statsFor`) and also to do it on a granular, daily basis.
+`statsFor`) and also to do it on a granular, daily basis.
+Obviously,
+the actual ToneZone tracker will have _lots_ more data both total and
+for each day.
+This is just a cut-down example intended to show some of
+the functionality possible.

-More importantly, the whole data structure is cleanly
+Notably, the entirely data structure is cleanly self-describing.
+The
-self-describing.
-The Google Envelope assertions clearly denote each
+Google Envelope assertions clearly denote each type of data, while
-type of data, while some data is additional stored as a [Uniform
+some data is additional stored as a [Uniform Resource
-Resource
 (UR)](https://github.com/BlockchainCommons/crypto-commons/blob/master/Docs/ur-1-overview.md),
 which is also self-describing and built atop
 [dCBOR](https://github.com/BlockchainCommons/crypto-commons/blob/master/dcbor.md),